justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 # Arch Linux Installation onto Dell Inspiron 530

-A reference for me later.
+A reference for me later (I'm not even a novice here).
 I randomly update some of the text here, so some specs will be mismatched in places.<br />
 Use this as my main computer.
 No serious issues so far.

 <details>